magictm/strapi-plugin-ipx/README.md

 LGPL-2.1 License © 2024-PRESENT Marcin Stawowczyk (m7rlin)

-Thank you for using the MagicTM Deep Populate Strapi Plugin!
+Thank you for using the MagicTM Ipx Strapi Plugin!
 Let me know if you have any other questions.
 "# strapi-plugin-ipx"